aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a WORD to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+For a Python developer, adding a WORD to XLSM conversion feature within an application can be a tedious task.
+It requires a lot of time and effort to manually convert the files.
+This is where Aspose.Total for Python via .NET API comes in handy.
+It helps to automate the conversion process and saves time and effort.

+<h2>How Aspose.Total helps for Word to XLSM Conversion</h2>
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to convert WORD file to HTML and then save the created HTML into desired Microsoft Excel format.
 It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly use Aspose.Words for Python via .NET API to convert WORD file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps to automate the conversion process.
+It provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, HTML, and many more.
+It also provides a wide range of features such as creating, editing, and converting documents.

+The Aspose.Words for Python via .NET API helps to convert WORD file to HTML.
+It provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, HTML, and many more.
+It also provides a wide range of features such as creating, editing, and converting documents.

+The Aspose.Cells for Python via .NET API helps to save the created HTML into desired Microsoft Excel format.
+It provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, HTML, and many more.
+It also provides a wide range of features such as creating, editing, and converting documents.

+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps to automate the conversion process.
+It helps to convert WORD file to HTML and then save the created HTML into desired Microsoft Excel format.
+It provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, HTML, and many more.
+It helps to save time and effort and is a great tool for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}